About EGSH

 Cost Approach (Replacement Cost)

-The cost approach estimates the value of a property by calculating what it would cost to construct a comparable building from scratch at current rates, minus accumulated depreciation, with land value added separately.
-It is most applicable to unique or specialised properties, new developments, and situations where comparable sales data is limited or unreliable.
+The cost approach estimates value by calculating what it would cost to construct a comparable building from scratch at current rates, minus accumulated depreciation, with land value added separately.
+It is most applicable to unique or specialised properties, new developments, and situations where comparable sales data is limited.
 Factors considered include land value, current construction material and labour costs, and the property's depreciation profile.

-In practice, valuers may combine two or more methods for complex or high-value properties — particularly hotels and large commercial buildings — to produce a more defensible and comprehensive assessment.
+In practice, valuers may combine two or more methods for complex or high-value properties — particularly hotels and large commercial buildings — to produce a more comprehensive assessment.

 Factors That Affect Property Value in Dubai